 Active recovery simply means that people work muscle groups after exercise, such as by walking or swimming.

 People should partake in active recovery after they have finished their exercise.
-The theory is that active recovery after a workout leads to overall performance improvement.
+The

 - reducing lactic acid buildup in the muscles

 Active recovery describes a person partaking in low intensity activity after a workout.